mohammedansari499/CODING-SAMURAI-INTERNSHIP-TASK/README.md

 ---

-## 🏆 Rewards & Recognition

-Outstanding performance during the internship may lead to:

-* ⭐ Letter of Recommendation (LOR)
-* 💰 Stipend opportunity
-* 📢 Feature on Coding Samurai’s official platforms

----

 ## 📜 Declaration

 All projects in this repository are completed by me as part of the **Coding Samurai Machine Learning Internship**.